 The second phase of the project identified, implemented and evaluated a culturally-appropriate, community-based pilot program that aimed to meet the needs of the Wurundjeri community and assist with workforce development to support Aboriginal service providers in helping people manage their own mental health.

 Subsequent phases of the project will extend the model's community-based initiative to link up more broadly with general practice, primary care organisations, and other service providers.

 The 24-month project was conducted through a partnership between the Heart Research Centre, the Wurundjeri Tribe Land and Compensation Cultural Heritage Council, and the General Practice and Primary Health Care Academic Centre at the University of Melbourne.
-It is being funded through a beyondblue research grant and will be completed in 2013.
+It was funded through a beyondblue research grant and was completed in 2013.

 Abstract adapted from the University of Melbourne and beyondblue

 Dr Barbara Murphy

 Level 7, 14-20 Blackwood Street